 Scale have protected shells that that must be penetrated to effectively control them.
 Simply spraying the plant won't get to the insects.

-I recommend using a soft bristle brush for dislodging their protective shell.
+I recommend using a soft bristle brush for dislodging their protective shell when spraying.

 Neem Oil is an effective control for all types of scale.
 Mix 1 TBLS of Neem Oil in 1 quart of water in sprayer.
 Add a drop of dish soap to help the Neem Oil mix with water.
 Shake thoroughly.